What is Artificial Light

 Dangers of Artificial Light

 Your brain filters out flicker, so it is mostly unnoticeable, but your biology always registers and is stressed by flicker.
 Your brain needs more metabolic energy to process this negative influence.
-When light (especially LEDs) are connected to an electrical source that delivers power in alternating current of varying frequencies (US uses 60hz, the world standard is 50hz) the flicker.
+When light (especially LEDs) are connecto to an electrical source that delivers power in an alternating current of varying frequencies (US uses 60hz, the world standard is 50hz) the flicker.
 Human biology runs on a direct current (DC) and is stressed by man-made AC electricity.
 LEDs that flicker must be used in conjunction with a DC converting device.
 The adverse effects of flicker include stroboscopic effects, migraines, autistic behavior, metabolic dysfunction, eye strain, and epilepsy.

 Your circadian rhythm is your body’s internal clock that regulates feelings of tiredness and wakefulness.
 Outside factors such as light affects the functioning of your circadian rhythm because your body relies on light to regulate your body’s metabolism.